hparton/prejs/README.md

 Built in loaders are:
 - 'image' : Loads .jpg, .png, .svg, .jpeg and anything else Image() accepts
+- 'audio' : Loads .mp3, .ogg, .webm and anything else Audio() accepts

+**If a loader is not defined and your browser supports XHR requests, PreJS will attempt to load using that. (this is limited to same origin though, unless Allow-Cross-Origin headers are set)**

 ```js
 pre.load([url1, url2, url3], loader)